aws-samples/aws-cdk-examples/typescript/secrets-manager-rotation/README.md

 ## Architecture

 This example deploys:
-* A VPC with two subnets (public, private)
+* A VPC with one, private isolated subnet (without internet access)
+* A SecretsManager VPC interface endpoint is deployed to allow the rotator function to make API calls to Secrets Manager tor rotate secrets without traversing the internet
-* A NAT and IGW are setup to allow the Lambda to access both SecretsManager and the ElastiCache service endpoint (used to set and rotate the secret on the ElastiCache Redis replication group)
+* An ElastiCache VPC interface endpoint is deployed to allow the rotator function to make API calls to set the Auth password without traversing the internet
 * An AWS SecretsManager secret to be used as an auth token in Amazon ElastiCache Redis
 * An Amazon ElastiCache Redis replication group in the private subnet
 * A Lambda function in the private subnet used for secret rotation. [_Learn more about how to use the Rotation Function._](#Rotation-Function)